-- o Department of Fire Programs;

-- o Department of Forestry;

-- o Norfolk State University; and
+- o Department of Game and Inland Fisheries; - o Department of Professional and Occupational Regulation; - Norfolk State University; and - o Southwest Virginia Higher Education Center.

-- Richard Bland College.

-Work Paper Review Program
+• Work Paper Review Program

-In FY18, the Hotline Section will continue its Work Paper Review Program.
-The Hotline Section, on an annual basis, will review the investigative work of the internal audit programs that are completing Hotline investigations on our behalf to determine the quality and appropriateness of investigative work, and to provide suggestions for improvement in future investigations.
+In FY19, the Hotline Section will continue its Work Paper Review Program.
+The Hotline Section, on an annual basis, will review the investigative work of the internal audit programs that are completing Hotline investigations on OSIG's behalf to determine the quality and appropriateness of investigative work and to provide suggestions for improvement in future investigations.
 The scope of the reviews will be limited to determining if the investigative work papers and subsequent reports were appropriately prepared in compliance with the Manual.
 Therefore, review procedures will be limited to interviews with personnel and to the review of relevant policies, procedures and documentation.
-The work paper review will describe the selection process and the proposed follow-up review work to be done in FY18.
+The work paper review will describe the selection process and the proposed follow-up review work to be done in FY19.